readysettech/docs-old/docs/guides/tutorial.md

     `--standalone` | <p>For [production deployments](deploy-readyset-kubernetes.md), you run the ReadySet Server and Adapter as separate processes.
 For local testing, however, you can run the Server and Adapter as a single process by passing the `--standalone` flag to the `readyset` command.</p>
     `--deployment` | A unique identifier for the ReadySet deployment.
     `--database-type` | The `readyset` image works with both Postgres and MySQL.
 You set this flag to specify which one you're using.
     `--upstream-db-url` | <p>The URL for connecting ReadySet to Postgres.
-This connection URL includes the username and password for ReadySet to authenticate with as well as the database to replicate.</p><div class="admonition tip"><p class="admonition-title">Tip</p><p>By default, ReadySet replicates all tables in all schemas of the specified Postgres database.
+This connection URL includes the username and password for ReadySet to authenticate with as well as the database to snapshot and replicate.</p><div class="admonition tip"><p class="admonition-title">Tip</p><p>By default, ReadySet attempts to snapshot and replicate all tables in all schemas of the specified Postgres database.
 For this tutorial, that's fine.
-However, in future deployments, if the queries you want to cache access only a specific schema or specific tables in a schema, or if some tables can't be replicated by ReadySet because they contain [data types](../reference/sql-support.md#data-types) that ReadySet does not support, you can narrow the scope of replication by passing `--replication-tables=<schema.table>,<schema.table>`.</p>
+However, in future deployments, if the queries you want to cache access only a subset of tables, you can use the [`--replication-tables`](../reference/cli/readyset.md#-replication-tables) option to filter out other tables that will not be used in caches.
+This will speed up the snapshotting process.</p>
     `--address` | The IP and port that ReadySet listens on.
 For this tutorial, ReadySet is running locally on a different port than Postgres, so connecting `psql` to ReadySet is just a matter of changing the port from `5432` to `5433`.</p>
     `--username`<br>`--password`| The username and password for connecting clients to ReadySet.
 For this tutorial, you're using the same username and password for both Postgres and ReadySet.
     `--query-caching` | <p>The query caching mode for ReadySet.</p><p>For this tutorial, you've set this to `explicit`, which means you must run a specific command to have ReadySet cache a query (covered in [Step 4](#step-4-cache-queries)).
 The other options are `inrequestpath` and `async`. `inrequestpath` caches [supported queries](../reference/sql-support/#query-caching) automatically but blocks queries from returning results until the cache is ready. `async` also caches supported queries automatically but proxies queries to the upstream database until the cache is ready.
 For most deployments, the `explicit` option is recommended, as it gives you the most flexibility and control.</p>
     `--db-dir` | The directory in which to store replicated table data.
 For this tutorial, you're using a Docker volume that will persist after the container is stopped.
     `--query-log`<br>`--query-log-ad-hoc` | Enables logging individual queries and exposes per-query execution metrics at the `/metrics` endpoint.

+    !!! tip

+        For more details about the `readyset` command options, see the [CLI reference docs](../reference/cli/readyset.md).

 ## Step 3.
 Check snapshotting